 Serviced Apartments

-Serviced apartments are self contained apartments available to rent from as little as one night, or for over a year.
-They are 100% dedicated, professionally-operated apartments, that have their own guest services and maintenance teams (not individual landlords looking to make some extra money – which means high standards for business travellers can be met.. consistently.
+Serviced apartments are self contained apartments available to rent from as short as one night to over a year.
+They are 100% dedicated, professionally-operated apartments that have their own guest services and maintenance teams.

 Hostels

 The least expensive option you can consider in Singapore.
-For about SGD 500 to 700 per month you can share a room with another student.
-For example, the student residence located on the MDIS campus offer interesting deals near the Queenstown station.
-However, you usually have to share the bathroom with other students and you usually are not allowed to cook.
+For about SGD 500 to 700 per month, you can share a room with another student.
+However, you usually have to share the bathroom with other students and are not allowed to cook.
 Think of it as a very interesting way to save some money in order to invest in other activities, but there is little privacy.
-Hostel rooms are recommended for short stays i.e. 3 months or less.
+Hostel rooms are recommended for short stays, i.e. 3 months or less.
 They could also come in handy if you are planning to find housemates after arriving in Singapore.